Area deficits and the Bel-Robinson tensor: Discussion

 This paper has sought to extend the connection between the areas of small spheres and energy density to the case of vacuum general relativity where the matter stress tensor vanishes.
 Since gravity gravitates, we expected a contribution to the area proportional to the quasilocal gravitational energy associated with the sphere, the natural candidate being the Bel-Robinson super-energy density $W$.
 However, as exhibited in equation (\ref{eqn:dV}), the area variation for a geodesic ball depends on other quadratic curvature invariants besides $W$.
 We further noted that there is considerable ambiguity in defining the shape of the ball in curved space, and each prescription for this shape can lead to a different value for the area variation.

 In section \ref{sec:deformations}, we explored the effect that a general shape deformation has on the area, and argued that choices of these deformations exist that cause the area variation to be proportional to $W$.
 Sections \ref{sec:fixing} and \ref{sec:volume} were devoted to exploring various ways of fixing the the shape deformations.
-A particularly natural choice for the spin-2 deformation was giving by $Y_{ij} = \frac{\ell^3}{6} E_{ij}$, which coincides with keeping the ball surface at the intersection of two lightcones, or, equivalently, keeping its null expansions constant over the surface.
+A particularly natural choice for the spin-2 deformation was giving by $Y_{ij} = \frac{\ell^3}{6} E_{ij}$, which coincides with keeping the ball surface at the intersection of two lightcones.
 We also discussed how to vary the radius of the ball, and found that the most natural prescription, holding the spatial volume fixed, precludes an area variation proportional to $W$.
 We put forward some ideas on how to make progress on the issue of fixing the volume variation in section \ref{sec:volume}.

 We also connected the area variation to the Hamiltonian associated with the ball in section \ref{sec:noether} using the Noether charge formalism.
 We showed that there exists a gauge choice for which the Noether charge of the ball coincides with the area, consistent with the results of \cite{Hollands2013}.
 This Noether charge has an interpretation as the Hamiltonian generating a flow within the ball's domain of dependence, which justifies associating the area with the quasilocal energy.
 Furthermore, there exist ambiguities in defining the symplectic form for the ball, which translate to ambiguities in Noether charge and Hamiltonian.
 Invariants formed from the extrinsic curvature of the ball are one type of ambiguity, and for a specific choice (\ref{eqn:areaK2}) involving $K_\gamma K^\gamma$ one can get the second variation of the Hamiltonian to coincide with $W$.
 Unfortunately, this choice does not appear particularly natural, since it involves a coefficient that depends explicitly on the background radius of the ball.